ThinkParQ/beegfs-csi-driver/docs/deployment.md

 version.

-The instructions in the [Kubernetes Deployment](#kubernetes-deployment) automatically create an empty ConfigMap and pass it to the driver on all nodes.
+The instructions in the [Kubernetes Deployment](#kubernetes-deployment) automatically create an empty ConfigMap and an empty Secret and pass them to the driver on all nodes.

-To pass custom configuration to the driver, add the desired parameters from [General Configuration](#general-configuration) to *deploy/prod/csi-beegfs-config.yaml* (or another overlay) before deploying.
-The resulting deployment will automatically result in a correctly formed ConfigMap.
+* To pass custom configuration to the driver, add the desired parameters from [General Configuration](#general-configuration) to *deploy/prod/csi-beegfs-config.yaml* (or another overlay) before deploying.
+  The resulting deployment will automatically include a correctly formed ConfigMap.
 See *deploy/prod/csi-beegfs-config-example.yaml* for an example file.
+* To pass connAuth configuration to the driver, modify *deploy/prod/csi-beegfs-connauth.yaml* (or another overlay) before deploying.
+  The resulting deployment will automatically include a correctly formed Secret.
+See *deploy/prod/csi-beegfs-config-connauth.yaml* for an example file.

 To update configuration after initial deployment, modify *deploy/prod/csi-beegfs-config.yaml* and repeat the kubectl deployment step from